 The broth in bun bo hue is so incredibly flavorful.
 I had gotten used to the mildness of pho so I was surprised by how tasty this was.
 It’s my favorite noodle soup dish in Vietnam and something you need to try when you visit Hue.

-When it comes to good food, Thailand needs little introduction.
+When it comes to countries with the best food, Thailand is a no-brainer.
 Before 2020, Bangkok was the most visited city in the world for four consecutive years.
 CNN once declared it the best city in the world for street food so adding it to this list was easy.

 This list goes beyond beyond Bangkok which is a good thing because there’s a lot of good food to be had throughout the country.
 Generally speaking, Bangkok and central Thai food is known to be a little sweet compared to the saltier and more bitter cuisine of the north and the spicier dishes of the south.